CloudGlitch/WritePad/README.md

-# weberg-writepad
+# cloud-writepad
-## weberg writepad v2.1 created by Weberg Studios
+## Cloud writepad v1 created by CloudGlitch
 ### wrte and edit you sentences online
-#### whats new
-if you write a paragraph in and if you accidently close the tab or window, after you reopen your paragraph will be retrieved.